Travel Tips For Senior Travelers

 13).
 Have a Relaxed Vacation

 Allow at least a day to recover from jet lag.
-Don’t try to cram too much into your itinerary in order to see all of the attractions in a limited time.
+Don’t try to cram too much into your itinerary to see all of the attractions in a limited time.
 Concentrate on quantity rather than quality, and give time to savor the breathtaking surroundings.
 Keep in mind that at this age, one is sluggish and easily exhausted.
 One requires breaks and afternoon naps to rest and recharge.
 Excessive walking or stair climbing is not recommended.
 Taxis should be used instead of public transportation as much as possible.
 Pre-arrange transportation to and from the airport so that you have a vehicle waiting before and after a long flight.
 Attempt to purchase tickets for all attractions ahead of time to avoid long lines.

 14).
 Take Food Safety Seriously